hoanhan101/hraft/PROPOSAL.md

 problem.
 It has been used by a lot of organizations, such as etcd, HashiCorp's Consul, Docker Swarm,... and continued to gain its popularity.

-> Hashicorp even provides a nice implementation of the Raft and it is
+> HashiCorp even provides a nice implementation of the Raft and it is
 > imported by [many systems](https://godoc.org/github.com/hashicorp/raft?importers).

 ### Routing/Service Discovery